 New Member Definition.

-In addition to any new player joining the ACBL while currently residing in the Denver area, any member who allows his/her membership to lapse under Section 2 of this Article shall be considered a new member of the Unit upon being readmitted to membership.
+In addition to any new player joining the ACBL while currently residing in the Denver area, or any member who allows his/her membership to lapse under Section B.2. of this Article shall be considered a new member of the Unit upon being readmitted to membership.

 Dues